Cristianrusu92/raspberry-nginx-owncloud/README.md

    `# pacman -Syu` <br />

 #### 5.Install sudo
-sudo allows a system administrator to delegate authority to give certain usersâor groups of users the ability to run commands as root or another user while providing an audit trail of the commands and their arguments.
+sudo allows a system administrator to delegate authority to give certain users or groups of users the ability to run commands as root or another user while providing an audit trail of the commands and their arguments.
 <br />
 `# pacman -S sudo` <br />

-#### 6.Add a New User
+#### 6.Add User & User deletion
  [Arch Documentation](https://wiki.archlinux.org/index.php/users_and_groups) offers useful information regarding user management.
 To add a user type : <br />